twihno/pi-kiosk/README.md

 # Required Hardware
 A Raspberry Pi and a compatible monitor/display (the performance obviously differs between pi generations)

+# OS
+This script has been developed and tested on Raspberry Pi OS Lite Buster (Debian 10).

 # Setup
 - Flash Raspberry Pi OS Lite to a SD card (more information: https://www.raspberrypi.com/software/)
 - Boot the pi (display required)